pooja-1205/Git-Github/README.md

 # Git-Github
-I am trying to learn Git and Github Commands and exploring it .
+I am trying to learn Git Commands and exploring it .
 <br>
 Lets start .
 <br>